 ITEM INSPECTION PROCEDURE Head- lamp Move the headlight switch from low beam to high beam to turn the lights on and verify operation of both beams.
 Start the engine.
 Switch to high beam.
 Verify that the high beam indicator comes on and that lamp brightness increases.
 Press and hold the low beam switch to verify "Flash to Pass" functionality.
 Tail- lights/ Brake- light Verify that the taillights and license plate light illuminate.
 Verify that the taillight lamps increase in brightness when the front brake lever is applied and also when the rear brake pedal is applied.
 Turn Signals Move the turn signal switch to the left.
 Verify that front and rear left turn signals flash, as well as the corresponding light on the indicator panel.
 Move the switch to the center position and push it inward to cancel the signal.
 Verify that the signals and the indicator light stop flashing.
 Repeat the procedure for the right turn signals.
-Emer- gency Flashers Press and hold the turn signal switch in for 1 second to activate flashers.
-Verify that all four turn signals flash, as well as the lamps on the indicator panel.
-Turn the flashers off.
-Verify that all signals and indicator lamps stop flashing.
+Saddle- bags

-ITEM INSPECTION PROCEDURE Horn Press the horn switch.
+ITEM INSPECTION PROCEDURE Trunk (if equip- ped) Verify routings under trunk are properly secured and not touching the rear fender.
+Emer- gencyPress and hold the turn signal switch in for 1 seco activate flashers.
+Verify that all four turn signals fl as well as the lamps on the indicator panel.
+Turn t flashers off.
+Verify that all signals and indicator la stop flashing.
+Horn Press the horn switch.
 Verify that the horn sounds loudly.
 Neutral Indica- tor Place the transmission in neutral.
 Verify that the neutral indicator lamp illuminates and that the letter "N" displays in the gear position display.
-Low Oil Pressure Display Start the engine.
-Verify that the low oil pressure indicator is not illuminated.
-Engine Stop/ Run Switch Start the engine.
-Move the stop/run switch to the STOP position.
+Low OilStart the engine.
+Verify that the low oil pressure indicator is not illuminated.Display Engine Start the engine.
+Move the stop/run switch to the S Stop/ position.
 Verify that the engine stops.
+Run Switch